n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 initial reordering stage.

-Like the initial reordering stage, the steps involved in this stage occur on a per-cluster basis.
+Like the initial reordering stage, the steps involved in this stage occur on a per-syllable basis.

 <!--- Check that classifications have not been mangled.
 If the -->
 <!--character is a Halant AND a ligature was formed AND a multiple